Table of Contents

 5. Initiate and make all the logistics for calls and meetings

 One of the most crucial networking strategies is to make the discussion as easy as possible so that the connection can provide optimal assistance.
 Schedule the call (date, time, location, or meeting vehicle).
-Plan on sending a brief agenda and a resume plus a “one-pager” summary of skills, targeted roles, and companies, with sufficient time for them to review before the call or meeting.
-Have questions prepared, and stick to the time allotted.
-Always make plans for live or virtual video calls with key or close relationships—the reconnection should be more “up close and personal” to generate action on their part after the call.
+Plan to send a brief agenda, a resume, and a “one-pager” summary of skills, targeted roles, and companies, with sufficient time for them to review before the call or meeting.
+Have questions prepared and stick to the allotted time.
+Always make plans for live or virtual video calls with key or close relationships—the reconnection should be more “up close and personal” to generate action on their part afterward.

 6. Know what is being requested from each contact

-Always be prepared to make a specific request from each meeting.
+Always be prepared to make a specific request at each meeting.
 Request referrals and introductions, and ask if they have connections within targeted organizations.
-Plan on looking at their LinkedIn connections to see if they are connected with someone in a target company to know what to ask for more effectively.
+Plan to look at their LinkedIn connections to see if they are connected to someone at a target company, so you know what to ask for more effectively.

 7. Leverage online networking as a crucial element of a larger strategy